 Professor Crocombe's considerable qualifications for this task are attested by the publishing history of the present volume.
 He first wrote The New South Pacific in 1973, and that book underwent reprinting and revision for the next twenty years.
 The current version is more than double the length of its immediate predecessor (p.
 8).
-It comprises twenty-four topical chapters, organized into sections alliteratively labeled "Parameters," "Patterns," "Perceptions," "Property," "Power," and "Prospects," as well as four appendixes (including very useful profiles of Pacific nations and territories) and a thirty-nine-page bibliography.
+It comprises twenty-four topical chapters, organized into sections alliteratively labeled "Parameters," "Patterns," "Perceptions," "Property," "Power," and "Prospects," as well as four appendixes (including very useful profiles of Pacific nations and territories) and a thirtynine-page bibliography.
 One notable gap in coverage is a detailed map of the entire region.

 The scope of the book, indeed its sheer weight, tends to intimidate.
 Add to this the author's decades of experience throughout the area, together with his combative personality, and a reviewer is inclined to approach with some care lest an incautious comment reveal a gap in one's own knowledge that will call forth derision from one who legitimately claims greater seniority.
+Perhaps it is best to state at the outset that, like each of the books noted in the first paragraph above, The South Pacific makes a distinctive contribution to our knowledge of the region, one that is not easily compared to that made by any of the other works.